-RFID is an emerging technology in the healthcare industry because the idea of using resources more effectively in turn allows for hospital staff to spend less time running around trying to find medical supplies (and can then spend more of their time with patients).
+RFID is an emerging technology in the healthcare industry because the idea of using resources more effectively, in turn, allows for hospital staff to spend less time tracking supplies and more time delivering excellent patient care.
 With some organizations already implementing RFID solutions, more ways to use the technology to adopt leaner supply chain practices associated with manufacturing are being discovered; which leads to lower costs and improved safety.

 Applications for RFID solutions from healthcare organizations

 Equipment and asset tracking: Equipment might range from wheelchairs and cleaning machines to crash carts and multimillion-dollar imaging machines.
 Some of this equipment is life-saving and must be available immediately.
 Other pieces of equipment are easy to misplace or have stolen which is costly and inconvenient.
 Then, there are computers, thermometers, specimen vials, blood pressure cuffs, and IV stands that are part of the everyday routine.
 Strategically placed readers and antennas can help track equipment and asset locations as they move throughout the hospital so you know what is available and where to find it.

 Reducing supply overstock: Inventory management isn’t only crucial for managing costs, it also makes sure proper equipment can be located timely in crucial situations.
 A system that uses primary and secondary batches of supplies works well in the healthcare setting.
 Each batch should have a tag containing a passive RFID transponder.
 After a primary batch has been depleted, the next batch moves forward when someone places the tag on a wall-mounted RFID reader board near the storage unit.
 Therefore, replenishment notifications can become automated and notify personnel with a purchase request.